sandialabs/TuckerMPI/README.md

 WARNING
 -------
-This code is not ready for public release, but is ready for evaluation by friendly expert users.
+This code still in development, but we welcome evaluation by friendly expert users.
 Please contact us if you have any questions, or submit an issue if you find a bug or wish to request a new feature.

 Requirements
 ------------